perses/website/docs/index.md

     ---

-    You can used Perses as-is or embed parts of it in your own UI, from a single panel to a whole dashboard view.
+    You can use Perses as-is or embed parts of it in your own UI, could it be a single panel or a whole dashboard view.

 -   ## GitOps-friendly

     ---

     Perses offers a complete static validation of the dashboard format.
-It also with a CLI, `percli`, that can be used to perform actions in CICDs
+It also comes with a CLI, `percli`, that can be used to perform actions in CI/CD pipelines.

 -   ## Scale-friendly

     ---

     Perses dashboards can be written as-code using the provided SDKs.
-This allows you to extract any kind of components in libraries for reusage across as much dashboards as you want.
+This enables to define any kind of components in libraries, from simple color codes to complex templates, for reusage across as much dashboards as you want.

 -   ## Kubernetes-native